 Personal Narrative

 On to Chicago!
-My Ph.D. thesis from the University of Chicago bloomed into a first book: Sounds of Reform: Progressivism and Music in Chicago, 1873-1935 (Chapel Hill: University of North Carolina, 2003).
+My Ph.D. thesis in history from the University of Chicago became my first book: Sounds of Reform: Progressivism and Music in Chicago, 1873-1935 (Chapel Hill: University of North Carolina, 2003).
 It analyzed the cultural politics of what I described as “musical progressivism” — efforts by activists in late-nineteenth- and early-twentieth-century Chicago to enlist music in assimilation and Americanization projects geared toward immigrant, ethnic, and working-class urban dwellers—and the countering practices of resistance and accommodation to, and negotiation of, such projects by Chicagoans themselves.
 I argued that musical progressivism marked a modern shift in the politics of everyday music in public spaces of the city that expanded the aesthetic vocabulary of civic life, and altered the dynamics of urban public space going forward.

 lsa logoum logoU-M Privacy StatementAccessibility at U-M